Sharon Eubank

-Sharon Eubank (born October 4, 1963) was the first counselor in the Relief Society General Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) from April 2017 to August 2022.
-She is also the director of Latter-day Saint Charities.
+Sharon Eubank (born October 4, 1963) is the director of Latter-day Saint Charities.
+She also served as the first counselor in the Relief Society General Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) from April 2017 to August 2022.

 Early life and education

 Eubank was born in Redding, California, to Mark Eubank and Jean Tollack Eubank, but was primarily raised in Bountiful, Utah.
 The oldest of seven children, Eubank grew up picking apricots and repairing sprinklers on the family's 10-acre plot of land.
 Eubank's father worked as a meteorologist for KSL and taught his children about weather.
 Eubank earned a bachelor's degree in English and History from Brigham Young University (BYU).
 She served as a missionary for the LDS Church in Helsinki, Finland, from 1984 to 1986.
 Eubank struggled to learn Finnish, widely regarded as one of the most difficult languages to learn.
 Eubank recounts, "I told the Lord, if you will help me to learn Finnish, I will always use it to serve you."